statisticianinstilettos/recmetrics/README.md

 Install with `pip install recmetrics`

-The metrics and plots class can be imported in python as:

-`from recmetrics import metrics`

-`from recmetrics import plots`

 ## Long Tail Plot
 The Long Tail plot is used to explore popularity patterns in user-item interaction data.
 Typically, a small number of items will make up most of the volume of interactions and this is referred to as the "head".
 The "long tail" typically consists of most products in a catalog, but make up a small percent of interaction volume.